alanmitchell/mini-monitor/docs/source/hardware.rst

 1-Wire DS18B20 Temperature sensors and `Analysis North 1-Wire Motor
 sensors <http://analysisnorth.com>`_ can be read by the Mini-Monitor.
-The Analysis North Motor Sensor attaches via high-temperature Velcro to an AC motor, an AC valve, or most any device that emits an AC electromagnetic field, and detects when the device turns On and Off.
+The Analysis North Motor Sensor attaches via high-temperature Velcro to an AC motor, an AC valve, or other devices that emit an AC electromagnetic field, and detects when the device turns On and Off.
 For more information on the 1-Wire Bus System, see this `Wikipedia Article <https://en.wikipedia.org/wiki/1-Wire>`_.
 To communicate with